The American Daffodil Society has a selection of daffodils that are designated as “ADS Miniature Daffodils.”

 Today, the ADS Miniature Daffodil List has named cultivars only; there are no species on this list.
 This is because species daffodils are so variable: some may be miniature in size, and others grown in different conditions may be of standard size.
 Miniature-size species may be exhibited in ADS Daffodil Show classes for miniatures.

 You can find a list of ADS Miniature Daffodils on DaffSeek.org by clicking on the “Expanded Menu” check box above the Daffodil Name field.
-After the display expands, click on the Special Classes link at the bottom of the page to select American Daffodil Society Miniatures.
+After the display expands, click on the Special Classes link ” yes” at the bottom of the page to select American Daffodil Society Miniatures.
 Press the return/enter key to display a list.
 Click on a specific Miniature and read detailed information and view one or more photographs.

 Here is the ADS Miniatures Daffodil “suggested” list in a 8 ½” x 11″ printable format: ADS Miniature Daffodil List